5 Digital Marketing Strategies for Industrial Manufacturers

 - Post relevant images, videos, and stories or case studies that give a good representation of your brand.

 - Constantly engage your followers, especially those that always engage your posts.
 They make for a large number of returning customers.

 - Always respond to comments, likes, and follows.

 Another aspect of social media marketing is where you run paid ads.
-Paid ads enable your business to appear before a large volume of targeted users, thereby reaching people globally from the comfort of your home.
-The links you add for followers to follow when your posts pique their interests help drive conversions.
+For example, paid ads enable your business to appear before a large volume of targeted users, thereby reaching people globally from the comfort of your home.
+The links you add for followers to follow when your posts pique their interests help drive conversions in industrial manufacturer marketing.

 5. Tailor campaigns to leverage recurring revenue.

 The goal of industrial manufacturer marketing isn’t just about gaining new customers, it’s about growing the relationship with existing customers.
 According to Forrester, more than three-quarters of annual revenue from B2B companies come from existing customers.
 That’s a lot.

 Rather than focusing solely on capturing new revenue, industrial manufacturers have an opportunity to acquire recurring revenue from loyal customers with pointed, personalized campaigns.